 - Random samples are drawn with replacement.
 This essentially means that there could be duplicate data in each of the samples.

-- An ensemble classifier is created which takes the predictions from different estimators and make the final prediction.
+- An ensemble classifier / regressor is created which takes the predictions from different classifiers / regressors and make the final prediction based on voting or averaging respectively.

 - The performance of the ensemble classifier is tested using the training data set.